mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

-neighbours breach the existing limits, automatic Jira tickets raised when the BGP password is incorrect, automatic emails sent to transit providers on high service degradation due to packet loss, etc. You can similarly implement and automate all of these for more reliable, stable, and self-resilient networks.
+neighbours breach the existing limits, automatic Jira tickets raised when the BGP password is incorrect, automatic emails sent to transit providers on high service degradation due to packet loss, etc. You can similarly implement and automate all of these, and many, many others for more reliable, stable, and self-resilient networks.

 This is what network automation is all about.

 Automation is a just a fancy thing to be in-line with the rest of the tech